laminas/laminas-mime/docs/book/message.md

 An array with all [Part](part.md) instances in the `Message` is returned from the method `getParts()`.
-The `Part` instances can then be modified on retrieveal, as they are stored in the array as references.
+The `Part` instances can then be modified on retrieval, as they are stored in the array as references.
 If parts are added to the array or the sequence is changed, the array needs to be passed back to the `Message` instance by calling `setParts($partsArray)`.